European foundations reward Responsible Research and Innovation

 During the summer, the jury will select the three winners among the fifteen short-listed.
 They will consider the applicants’ contribution to a societal challenge, how the short-listed projects integrate RRI dimensions, their scientific quality and their replicability.
 The three winners will receive €20.000 each at the RRI Awards ceremony in November 2016.
 We hope these awards can contribute to make the RRI discourse, which is often seen as abstract and vague, more tangible and inspiring.

-Sara Heesterbeek, project manager at the King Baudouin Foundation, Brussels, Belgium.
+Sara Heesterbeek, project manager and Gerrit Rauws, director at the King Baudouin Foundation, Brussels, Belgium.